-Mette Lampcov is a freelance documentary photographer from Denmark, and is currently based in the greater Los Angeles area.
+Mette Lampcov is a freelance documentary photographer from Denmark, who is based in Los Angeles, California.

 Her work has appeared in:

-Open Society Foundation Instagram - UN violence agains women 16th Nov.
+- Society Foundation Instagram - UN violence against women 16th Nov.

-Buzzfeed - This is what it's like to live with toxic tap water in Californa.
+- Buzzfeed - This is what it's like to live with toxic tap water in California.